 And, even better, this dairy recipe might be right for you, even if you are lactose intolerant!

 Most of us think of yogurt as a health food because of the gut-healing probiotics it contains.
-Those probiotics help to break down lactose, which is the dairy sugar that causes abdominal discomfort in someone with lactose intolerance.
+These probiotics help to break down lactose, which is the dairy sugar that causes abdominal discomfort in someone with lactose intolerance.

 So, even if you are lactose intolerant, you may find that your body tolerates this dairy recipe just fine.

-Pick Full-Fat Yogurt over Low-Fat or Non-Fat
+Full-Fat Yogurt vs Low-Fat or Non-Fat

 If you are choosing low-fat or non-fat varieties of yogurt, you are likely eating a lot of hidden sugars.